riscv-software-src/riscv-perf-model/fusion/FSL.md

 In some cases positional constraints can save development time at no expense to performance.

-The sequences above have an implied strict ordering.
+The example sequences above have an implied strict ordering.
 There are sequence pragmas to relax the strictness of sequence matching.

 The required pragma, \_req\_, indicates that an unspecified instruction is required in that position.
 The \_req\_ case does not constrain